 Securing a job is not the only way how to move abroad

 Seriously, those days when someone had to sponsor you to move to another country are gone.
 Today you can just save money, do some planning, pack your bags and set off to a country of your interest in the long term.
 And you can find a job along the line, either on spot or online.

 So many people today (including us) work online or on the go.
 When we were living in Vietnam, our neighbor was a guy from the UK who came to Southeast Asia some time ago as a backpacker, traveled around and then found an English teaching job and settled in Vietnam.
 He wasn’t securing it in advance but was confident enough he could find it once he arrived in a country.
 And he did.

 I have a friend from Ukraine who holds a Ukrainian passport and currently lives and teaches in China.
 Someone else I know lives in Sri Lanka and works as a photographer.
-Another friend (also with the Ukrainian passport) moved to Dubai without a job and connections but after a few months there started to work for Emirates airlines.
-Oh my gosh, I have so many friends and acquaintances who have already done it and continue living this lifestyle.
+Another friend (also with a Ukrainian passport) moved to Dubai without a job and connections but after a few months there started to work for Emirates airlines.
+I have so many friends and acquaintances who have already done it and continue living this lifestyle.

 It doesn’t matter which country you hold a passport from.
 I am originally from Ukraine and remember how challenging it used to be even to travel, not to say move abroad.
 But I still did.
 If you are an American, Canadian, Australian, EU citizen, etc. then you have so many more privileges in this world than someone else who comes from a developing country.
 Yet, it doesn’t matter.
 If there is no zest and clear vision your passport won’t help at all.

 Is it going to be easy?
 No. The only thing which is easy is laying on the couch and eating popcorn.
 But honestly, even then you need to put some effort.
 Overall, life is not easy but it is so much fun.